quantum-proof/WTFSolidity/Languages/en/10_InsertionSort/readme.md

         return(a);
     }
 ```

 Then we put the modified version into `remix` and run by entering `[2, 5, 3, 1]`.
 BOOM!
 There are `bugs`!
 After correcting it for a long time, I still could not find where the `bug` is.
-I went to `google` to search for "solidity insertion sort", and found that the insertion algorithm tutorials written with `solidity` on the Internet are all wrong, such as: [Sorting in Solidity without Comparison](https://medium.com/coinmonks/sorting-in-solidity-without-comparison-4eb47e04ff0d)
+I went to `google` to search for "Solidity insertion sort", and found that the insertion algorithm tutorials written with `Solidity` on the Internet are all wrong, such as: [Sorting in Solidity without Comparison](https://medium.com/coinmonks/sorting-in-solidity-without-comparison-4eb47e04ff0d)

 Remix decoded mistake output is:
 ![10-1](./img/10-1.jpg)

 ### Correct Version of `Solidity InsertionSort`

 After a few hours, with the help of a friend in the `Dapp-Learning` community, we finally found the problem.
-The most commonly used variable type in `solidity` is `uint`, which is a positive integer.
+The most commonly used variable type in `Solidity` is `uint`, which is a positive integer.
 If it takes a negative value, an error `underflow` will be reported.
 In the insertion algorithm, the variable `j` may get `-1`, resulting the corresponding error.

 So, we just need to add 1 to `j` so that it cannot take a negative value.
 The correct version is:

 ```solidity
     // Insertion Sort（Correct Version）
     function insertionSort(uint[] memory a) public pure returns(uint[] memory) {